mosip/documentation/docs/keymanager.md

 # Key Manager

 ## Overview
 The Key Manager Service provides secure storage, provisioning and management of secret data.
-It provides all the cryptographic operations like encryption/decryption & digital signature/verification making one trust store for all partner trust path validation.
+It provides all the cryptographic operations like encryption/decryption and digital signature/verification making one trust store for all partner trust path validation.
 It manages the lifecycle of encryption/decryption keys, including generation, distribution, administration, and deletion.

 This includes keying material such as symmetric keys, asymmetric keys, certificates and algorithm data.
 It is a web-based key management solution that helps consolidate, control, manage, monitor, all key generation and maintenance of key life cycle required in MOSIP.